In this article, we will analyze Lockbit 3.0 ransomware cases and determine how attacks similar to these cases can be prevented.

 Analysis by Criminal IP Asset Search

-We searched for an IP address presumed to be a C&C server identified as a result of LockBit 3.0 ransomware analysis to Criminal IP’s Asset Search.
+We searched for an IP address presumed to be a C&C server identified as a result of LockBit 3.0 ransomware analysis with Criminal IP Asset Search.

 The results of IP intelligence analysis show that this address is critical and is blacklisted by MISP etc. This IP address also impersonated Microsoft Azure in its AS and Organization name for the Whois information section.